Age of Ultron: Tie-in books

-After time-traveling to the past, and immediately after stealing Nick Fury's hovercar, Wolverine and Invisible Woman discuss the plan of confronting Henry Pym about his creation of Ultron, with Invisible Woman reminding Wolverine that they must keep their actions at a minimum or risk causing a massive butterfly effect.
+After traveling to the past, Wolverine and Invisible Woman discuss the plan of confronting Hank Pym about his creation of Ultron, with Invisible Woman reminding Wolverine that they must keep their actions at a minimum or risk causing a massive butterfly effect.
 In the middle of the trip, their car breaks down, so they locate an underground S.H.I.E.L.D. base to find an energy cell for the car and return to their mission.
-Upon entering the base, they take separate paths with Wolverine heading for the energy cell while the Invisible Woman searches for Henry Pym's location.
-Wolverine bumps into a laboratory where a Brood creature was contained.
+Upon entering the base, they take separate paths with Wolverine heading for the energy cell while the Invisible Woman searches for Pym's location.
+Wolverine bumps into a laboratory where a Brood was contained.
 Wolverine breaks it out of its confinement, but it attacks him and attempts to procreate inside his body.
-Wolverine fights the Brood creature and removes its offspring from his body.
-He then discovers that the other Brood creatures in the laboratory have started to evolve and adapt from the damage inflicted by Wolverine's attacks.
-Meanwhile, the Invisible Woman breaks into the surveillance room to find Henry Pym's location.
+Wolverine fights the Brood and removes its offspring from his body.
+He then discovers that the other Brood in the laboratory have started to evolve and adapt from the damage inflicted by Wolverine's attacks.
+Meanwhile, Invisible Woman breaks into the surveillance room to find Pym's location.
 She discovers that S.H.I.E.L.D. has been monitoring every location, including the Baxter Building.
 She then starts having doubts about crossing the line and wonders if she should tell the past version of Mister Fantastic that S.H.I.E.L.D. has been monitoring him.
 Once their work is done, they both leave the S.H.I.E.L.D. base and head off to search for Pym with the roles reversed: Logan attempting to reason with Pym and Sue determined to do whatever it takes.

-During the Apocalypse Twins' adolescences, Kang the Conqueror brings them from concentration camps to his palace in the year A.D.
-4145.
-They are then dispatched on a mission to murder Colonel America at the time when history was altered by Wolverine and the Invisible Woman.
-The Apocalypse Twins' mission fails but they succeed in killing that reality's Havok and Rogue, who were the first lives they ever took.
-As punishment for their failure, Kang sends the Twins back to the concentration camps.

-In the divergent timeline created by Henry Pym's death, Morgana le Fey and her husband Doctor Doom conquer half the planet.
+In the divergent timeline created by Hank Pym's death, Morgana le Fey and her husband Doctor Doom conquer half the planet.
 Le Fey and Doom's daughter Caroline recruits Hippolyta to seek revenge for abandoning her as a child.
-In Latveria, Caroline and Hippolyta discover that Doctor Doom has died and has been replaced by Hippolyta's father Ares.
+In Latveria, Caroline and Hippolyta discover that Doom has died and has been replaced by Hippolyta's father Ares.
 Hippolyta defeats Ares and takes back command of the Amazons (who were subdued by Ares).